worldbank/counting-people-climate-risk/docs/reproducibility.md

 | Poverty and Inequality Platform                       | `03.intermediate/PIPinput` | TRUE         | World Bank (2024), Poverty and Inequality Platform | September 2024 |
 |                                                       |                          |              |                                                    |                |

-“Joint Monitoring Programme (JMP)” data on access to drinking water was obtained from the WHO/UNICEF Joint Monitoring Programme for Water Supply, Sanitation and Hygiene (JMP), available from: https://washdata.org/data/downloads#WLD.
+**Joint Monitoring Programme (JMP)** data on access to drinking water was obtained from the WHO/UNICEF Joint Monitoring Programme for Water Supply, Sanitation and Hygiene (JMP), available from: https://washdata.org/data/downloads#WLD.
 R scripts included in 02.input/jmp/code/ were used to download and combine data for all countries from the “country file” and “inequality” excel files available from the website.
 The combined formatted .xlsx data file is included in the replication package here: 02.input/jmp/data/

 License: Creative Commons Attribution 4.0 International License (CC BY 4.0) https://creativecommons.org/licenses/by/4.0/

 Citation: WHO/UNICEF Joint Monitoring Programme (2024)

-“Global Electricity Database” data on electricity access was obtained from the IEA, IRENA, UNSD, World Bank and WHO 2023 Tracking SDG 7: The Energy Progress Report.
+**Global Electricity Database** data on electricity access was obtained from the IEA, IRENA, UNSD, World Bank and WHO 2023 Tracking SDG 7: The Energy Progress Report.
 The data are available from: https://trackingsdg7.esmap.org/downloads.
 The SDG7.1.1 - Access to Electricity.xlsx file was downloaded and is included in the replication package here: 02.input/GED/

 License: Creative Commons Attribution 4.0 International License (CC BY 4.0) https://creativecommons.org/licenses/by/4.0/

 Citation: IEA, IRENA, UNSD, World Bank, WHO (2023).

-“UNESCO” data on education completion was obtained from the UNESCO Institute for Statistics (UIS), available from the UIS.Stat Bulk Data Download Service: https://apiportal.uis.unesco.org/bdds.
+**UNESCO** data on education completion was obtained from the UNESCO Institute for Statistics (UIS), available from the UIS.Stat Bulk Data Download Service: https://apiportal.uis.unesco.org/bdds.

 License:  Attribution-Sharealike 3.0 Intergovernmental Organization (CC BY-SA 3.0 IGO) https://creativecommons.org/licenses/by-sa/3.0/igo/

 Citation: UNESCO Institute for Statistics (UIS) (2024).

-“Findex” data on financial inclusion was obtained from the World Bank Microdata Library.
+**Findex** data on financial inclusion was obtained from the World Bank Microdata Library.
 Registered uses can download the 2021 data file (in .dta format) from https://microdata.worldbank.org/index.php/catalog/4607.
 Before gaining access, users are asked to register and to read and agree to Public Use Files conditions (see below).
 The data file is included in the replication package here: 02.input/Findex/

 License:  Public Use Files, see: https://microdata.worldbank.org/index.php/terms-of-use

 Citation: Demirgüç-Kunt et al. (2022); Development Research Group, Finance and Private Sector Development Unit (2022).

-“WDI” World Development Indicators (WDI) data was obtained from the World Bank, available using the API through the Stata package wbopendata and R package wbstats.
+**WDI** World Development Indicators (WDI) data was obtained from the World Bank, available using the API through the Stata package wbopendata and R package wbstats.
 Data for the following variables are called from the code: EG.ELC.ACCS.ZS, SP.POP.TOTL.

 License:  Creative Commons Attribution 4.0 International License (CC BY 4.0) https://creativecommons.org/licenses/by/4.0/

 Citation: World Bank (2024).

-“Global Monitoring Database (GMD)” data is obtained from the World Bank Datalibweb platform using the Stata package datalibweb.
+**Global Monitoring Database (GMD)** data is obtained from the World Bank Datalibweb platform using the Stata package datalibweb.
 Access to the Survey data in the Global Monitoring Database (GMD) is provided only for World Bank staff working with Bank managed computers, and the data is not available for external users.
 Most of the surveys in the GMD is available internally, however for some data users need to request access to the data in the Datalibweb platform.
 Users need to install the datalibweb ado package following the instructions in the About tab of the Datalibweb website.

 License:  Restricted access, exact license varies across surveys.